Black History Month

 Years 1 and 2

-In Key Stage One, children enjoyed watching a Horrible Histories video clip that talked about a number of black people and the bravery they showed.
-This linked to our PSHE theme at the time of ‘Be Bold, Be Brave’ and children were able to make links between the bravery shown by people on the video and times they had been brave in their own lives.
+In Key Stage One, children enjoyed watching Horrible Histories video clips that talked about a number of black people and the bravery they showed.
+This linked to PSHE learning on the theme of ‘Be Bold, Be Brave’ and children were able to make links between the bravery shown by people on the video and times they had been brave in their own lives.
 They also talked about the stories and people represented in assemblies, enabling children to share their own thoughts and comment on the experiences of others.